base/base/docs/specs/fjord/derivation.md

 have these L1-origin timestamps according to pre-Fjord rules.
 So the same L1 timestamp would be shared within a pre- and post-Fjord mixed epoch.
 This is considered a feature and is not considered a security issue.

+## Increasing `MAX_RLP_BYTES_PER_CHANNEL` and `MAX_CHANNEL_BANK_SIZE`

+With Fjord, `MAX_RLP_BYTES_PER_CHANNEL` will be increased from 10,000,000 bytes to 100,000,000 bytes, and `MAX_CHANNEL_BANK_SIZE` will be increased from 100,000,000 bytes to 1,000,000,000 bytes.

+The usage of `MAX_RLP_BYTES_PER_CHANNEL` is defined in [Channel Format](../protocol/derivation.md#channel-format).
+The usage of `MAX_CHANNEL_BANK_SIZE` is defined in [Channel Bank Pruning](../protocol/derivation.md#pruning).

+The new value will be used when the timestamp of the L1 origin of the derivation pipeline >= the Fjord activation timestamp.

+### Rationale

+A block with a gas limit of 30 Million gas has a maximum theoretical size of 7.5 Megabytes by being filled up with transactions have only zeroes.
+Currently, a byte with the value `0` consumes 4 gas.
+If the block gas limit is raised above 40 Million gas, it is possible to create a block that is large than `MAX_RLP_BYTES_PER_CHANNEL`.
+L2 blocks cannot be split across channels which means that a block that is larger than `MAX_RLP_BYTES_PER_CHANNEL` cannot be batch submitted.
+By raising this limit to 100,000,000 bytes, we can batch submit blocks with a gas limit of up to 400 Million Gas.
+In addition, we are able to improve compression ratios by increasing the amount of data that can be inserted into a single channel.
+With 33% compression ratio over 6 blobs, we are currently submitting 2.2 MB of compressed data & 0.77 MB of uncompressed data per channel.
+This will allow use to use up to approximately 275 blobs per channel.

+Raising `MAX_CHANNEL_BANK_SIZE` is helpful to ensure that we are able to process these larger channels.
+We retain the same ratio of 10 between `MAX_RLP_BYTES_PER_CHANNEL` and `MAX_CHANNEL_BANK_SIZE`.

+### Security Considerations

+Raising the these limits increases the amount of resources a rollup node would require.
+Specifically nodes may have to allocate large chunks of memory for a channel and will have to potentially allocate more memory to the channel bank.
+`MAX_RLP_BYTES_PER_CHANNEL` was originally added to avoid zip bomb attacks.
+The system is still exposed to these attacks, but these limits are straightforward to handle in a node.

+The Fault Proof environment is more constrained than a typical node and increasing these limits will require more resources than are currently required.
+The change in `MAX_CHANNEL_BANK_SIZE` is not relevant to the first implementation of Fault Proofs because this limit only tells the node when to start pruning & once memory is allocated in the FPVM, it is not garbage collected.
+This means that increasing `MAX_CHANNEL_BANK_SIZE` does not increase the maximum resource usage of the FPP.

+Increasing `MAX_RLP_BYTES_PER_CHANNEL` could cause more resource usage in FPVM; however, we consider this increase reasonable because this increase is in the amount of data handled at once rather than the total amount of data handled in the program.
+Instead of using a single channel, the batcher could submit 10 channels prior to this change which would cause the Fault Proof Program to consume a very similar amount of resources.

 # Brotli Channel Compression